A BladesPro Guide

 Battle-Ready vs Ornamental

-If you plan on using your sword for anything other than display, you will want a battle-ready sword.
+If you plan on using your sword for anything other than display, you will want a battle-ready sword (all our swords are Battle-Ready unless otherwise noted).
 Characterized by having the spine of the sword continue into the handle (called full-tang), swords that are battle ready are suitable for practice and cutting.
 Using an ornamental-only sword for either of these purposes (even if it’s sharp) can result in the blade breaking off at the hilt and flying off in a random direction, which is quite dangerous.

 Swords are difficult to repair, so preventing damage is paramount.
 There are two main ways your sword can be damaged.